 It was 20 years ago, perhaps 25… It all started with the work of Bill Gardner at MIT.
 In 1992-93 he did measure the HRTF of the Kemar dummy head, and he developed the most efficient algorithm for fast not-uniformly-partitioned convolution in the frequency domain.
 However I do not remember Bill Gardner employing explicitly the term 8D.
 I think it was used only a couple of years later, as initially the binaural rendering was done in 4D (quad)…

 You can imagine it as if an audio object is moved through a virtual room as a sound source.
 Strictly speaking, the result of the 8D Tunes is actually only two-dimensional.
 No hight-information is used.
 The sound can only be located from one speaker, left, right, front and back.
 But not from above or below.
 This means that 8D audio in the classic sense is more like 360°, as is usual with 5.1 or Dolby Surround sound speaker.

-What fascinates me so much about it is the reaction of the users, because such videos have millions of clicks.
+What fascinates me so much about it is the reaction of the users, because such videos of popular songs have millions of clicks on Youtube.
 Like the 8D Tunes channel:

 If you look into the comments of e.g. Imagine Dragons video, you will notice the enthusiasm:

 One of the two examples comes from an Indian artist and now I’ll tell you why.
 If you look at the search queries, the 8D songs seem to have their origin here.